DarsDars

 • Account, study activity, notes, and decks: kept while your account exists.
 Deleted when you delete your account.

-• AI tutor conversations: kept while your account exists.
+• AI tutor conversations, AI deck builder uploads, lesson recordings and their transcripts: kept while your account exists, or until you delete the individual item.
 Deleted when you delete your account.

 • Crash reports: 90 days, then automatically purged by Sentry.